 Usually, they use Maslow CNC as a part of their workflow with the rest being done with regular power tools.

 They use the CNC for repeatable tasks which the CNC is good at and those tasks are usually difficult to do using a regular power tool.

 M2 CNC does not ship with a frame, and you need to build one, which on average requires a weekend of effort.

 For building the frame, you can use lumber and hardware available at your local store.

 MakerMade provides laser-cut powder-coated stud mounts in the kit.
 These are made of steel and are of good quality.

-You have to clamp the wasteboard onto the mount and the steel mounts provided in the kit ensure that the wasteboard is mounted accurately at an angle of 15-degree with the frame/wall.
+You have to clamp the wasteboard onto the mount and the steel mounts provided in the kit ensure that the wasteboard is mounted accurately at an angle of 15 degrees with the frame/wall.

-The M2 CNC comes with a circular, painted plywood sled of 18’’ diameter with M2 logo printed over it.
+The M2 CNC comes with a circular, painted plywood sled of 18" diameter with the M2 logo printed over it.

 The sled supports the router and Z-axis assembly.

 The complete sled assembly weighs around 20 lbs and is held onto the wasteboard due to gravity while cutting.